Abbey Theatre: Miss Annie Horniman

-Annie Horniman, a British theatre enthusiast and manager, was essential in the creation of the Abbey Theater, as she was its first significant patron and the woman who offered the edifice in which it would later be established.
+Annie Horniman, a British theatre enthusiast and manager, was essential in the creation of the Abbey Theatre, as she was its first significant patron and the woman who offered the edifice in which it would later be established.
 She was first brought in by Yeats as a costume designer for his play The King's Threshold, as she greatly loved his art and it was also a way for him to get closer to her.
 Yeats's long relationship with her and her love for theatre made her more likely to accept to become a permanent patron and, by 1901, her money was secured.
 Her support was so important that he already had a role for her in the Abbey Theatre before it was even created.
 However, by the time the ITL became the INTS, Yeats had to assure her that her money would not be used to fund a Nationalist rebellion.